Shipleys LLP is delighted to announce we have joined with Moore Kingston Smith - read more

 How parents and grandparents can help reduce student loan debt

-Changes to student loans may increase the debt burden for some graduates.
-We look at what families can do to help.
+Changes to student loans in 2023 may have increased the debt burden for some graduates.
+Here we look at what families can do to help.

-Changes being introduced to student loans are likely to present some university graduates – especially those not moving into high-paid jobs – with the burden of longer-lasting and more expensive debt as a legacy of their studies.
-Maybe you can help reduce their student loan debt.
+The 2023 student loan changes may have left some university graduates (especially those not moving into high-paid jobs) with the burden of longer-lasting and more expensive debt as a legacy of their studies.

-For parents and grandparents who want to reduce student loan debt by helping to pay tuition fees, there are some options to consider.
+Family members can help reduce their student’s or graduate’s student loan debt.
+Parents and grandparents who want to reduce the debt amount by helping to pay tuition fees and living costs have some options to consider.

 Making a gift

-First, you can make a gift of £3,000 a year to someone without tax liability.
+You can give someone £3,000 a year as a gift without tax liability.
 You can give more than that – but there may be a liability if you die within seven years.

 Using a trust

-A second option for grandparents is to put funds into trust for their grandchildren, which can then be used to pay fees.
-Trusts come with set-up costs and ongoing work to prepare accounts and annual tax returns, but can be hugely beneficial for income tax, capital gains tax and inheritance tax (IHT) planning.
+Another option for grandparents is to put funds into a trust for their grandchildren, which can then be used to pay fees.
+Trusts come with set-up costs and ongoing work to prepare accounts and annual tax returns, but they can be hugely beneficial for income tax, capital gains tax, and inheritance tax (IHT) planning.

-Parents can also set up trusts for their children if they are over 18, although IHT is likely to be less of an issue in this case.
+Parents can also set up trusts for their children if they are over 18, although IHT is likely less of an issue in this case.

 Personal loans